HeatXD/GekkoNet/README.md

 	- Local Player Input Delay Settings
 	- Remote Player Input Prediction Settings
 - Spectator Sessions
-	- The ability to spectate spectators.
+	- The added ability to spectate spectators.
 This might be handy if you have a seperate spectating service which propegates the inputs to more spectators.
 - Limited Saving
 	- Save the gamestate less often which might help games where saving the game is expensive.
 This is at the cost of more iterations advancing the gamestate during rollback.
 - Abstracted socket manager.
 Plug GekkoNet into existing networking solutions such as Steamworks or default sockets by inheriting and overriding the socket manager.